e-vents/markdowns/JavaScript - Basics.md

 - [null](#Null)
 - [undefined](#Undefined)
 - [object](#Object)
----
-We'll also going to take a look at these topics in this chapter:
+In this chapter we'll also going to take a look at these topics:
 - Truthyness and Falseyness of values
 - Dynamic typing
 ### String